 Everyone who supports Maraya Performing Arts becomes a member of the MPA extended family.

 The Bayanihan (pronounced as buy-uh-nee-hun) is a Filipino custom derived from a Filipino word “bayan”, which means nation, town or community.
-The term bayanihan refers to a spirit of communal unity, work and cooperation to achieve a particular goal.
+The term bayanihan refers to the collective spirit of communal unity and work in cooperation to achieve a particular goal.

 The concept of The Bayanihan is traced back to a long-standing rural tradition where villagers would gather to help a family move to a new place.
 The beautiful part of the tradition is that the villagers wouldn’t just move belongings, they would move the entire house.
 Afterward, the whole community would celebrate!

-Members of the MPA extended family receive gratitude, updates--and when it's safe--invitations to come see us at work.
+Members of the MPA extended family receive gratitude, updates and special invitations to come see us at work.

 One Neighborhood.
 One Family.